Updated with some price changes and new lab-test results. This review was originally published Sept. 27, 2018.

 In tests conducted at our Utah lab between February and June 2018, McAfee Total Protection scored a perfect 100 percent, catching everything we threw at it.
 This ties Trend Micro Antivirus + Security; McAfee also bested Bitdefender Antivirus Plus (99 percent) and Kaspersky Anti-Virus (98 percent).

 Results from German testing lab AV-Test did not quite mirror our own lab's results.
-McAfee Internet Security stopped 100 percent of widespread malware, detectable by signature scanning, on Windows 7 and Windows 10 systems in six monthly rounds of tests between January and June 2018.
+McAfee Internet Security stopped 100 percent of widespread malware, detectable by signature scanning, on Windows 7 and Windows 10 systems in all tests in 2018 and in the first four months of 2019.

-But McAfee's success rate against previously unseen "zero-day" malware, which must be detected by heuristic monitoring, was 100 percent in only four of those six months.
+But McAfee's success rate against previously unseen "zero-day" malware, which must be detected by heuristic monitoring, was short of 100 percent in four of those 16 months.

-We wouldn't be very concerned if the detection rate dipped to 99.9 or 99.8 percent, but McAfee mustered only a 99.2 percent score against zero-day malware on Windows 7 in January and 98.9 percent on Windows 10 in April.
-Those scores are well below the averages of all 18 antivirus products tested in those months and are very similar to those of Microsoft's free antivirus software.
+We wouldn't be very concerned if the detection rate dipped to 99.9 or 99.8 percent, but McAfee mustered only 99.2 percent scores against zero-day malware on Windows 7 in January 2018 and Windows 10 in March 2019, 98.9 percent on Windows 10 in April 2018 and 98.6 percent on Windows 10 in October 2018.
+Those scores were below the averages of all antivirus products tested in those months and are even a bit below those of Microsoft's free antivirus software.

-Other big antivirus brands — Bitdefender, Kaspersky, Norton and Trend Micro — were ahead of McAfee, with faultless 100 percent scores across the board throughout all six months.
-On the bright side for McAfee, it had just one false positive the whole time.
-Only Kaspersky had zero.
+Other big antivirus brands — Bitdefender, Kaspersky and Norton and Trend Micro — were ahead of McAfee, with Kaspersky and Norton enjoying faultless 100 percent scores across the board throughout all 16 months and the other two dipping below 100 percent only once each.
+On the bright side for McAfee, it had just two false positives the whole time, tying Kaspersky for the least.

-McAfee was a bit behind Bitdefender, Kaspersky and Trend Micro, and a bit ahead of Norton, on tests conducted between February and July 2018 by Austrian lab AV-Comparatives.
+McAfee was a bit behind Bitdefender, Kaspersky and Trend Micro, and a bit ahead of Norton, on tests conducted between July and November 2018 by Austrian lab AV-Comparatives.
 That company's test exposes antivirus products to the latest online malware.
-McAfee Internet Security averaged a 99.6 detection rate, with two highs of 100 percent and a low of 99.1 percent; it garnered 14 false positives over those six months.
+McAfee Internet Security averaged a 99.4 detection rate, with a high of 100 percent and a low of 98.5 percent; it garnered 16 false positives over those six months.

-The April-through-July results from SE Labs, based outside London, put McAfee in a tie with Kaspersky and ESET and ahead of Bitdefender.
-McAfee detected 100 percent of malicious code but nevertheless allowed system compromise by a single targeted attack; only Norton and another brand, F-Secure, scored 100 percent.
+The October-through-December 2018 results from SE Labs, based outside London, put McAfee behind Kaspersky, ESET, Norton and Trend Micro; Bitdefender did not participate in that round.
+McAfee detected 100 percent of malicious code but nevertheless allowed system compromise by five targeted attacks; only Kaspersky and Microsoft scored 100 percent.
+(In SE Labs' previous round, McAfee let through 14 targeted attacks.)

 Security and Privacy Features